MFA in Creative Writing

 When your advisor gets your packet, he or she puts on a pot of coffee and gets down to work.
 Your advisor will suggest places to trim down your story, highlight a particularly excellent passage where you revealed a character in a whole new light, gently challenge your arguments about the novel you just read, and propose strategies to develop your work in ways you hadn’t imagined.

 When you receive your advisor’s response, you get a lengthy, single-spaced letter, notes in your margins, and lots of new questions that you’ll carry around with you for weeks while you complete work on your next packet.
 Your advisor is more than a teacher who dispenses one-size-fits-all writing advice; he or she is invested in helping you realize your individual creative vision.

-Publishing is an important part of the writing life, and Goddard provides you an opportunity to experience the pleasures and challenges of editing with the student-run Pitkin Review literary journal.
+Publishing: Goddard provides you an opportunity to experience the pleasures and challenges of editing with the student-run literary journal, Pitkin Review.
 Publishing workshops are offered at every residency, and the faculty are happy to address questions about publishing.
 And be sure to check out our alumni publications page for books published by Goddard MFA graduates.

 Students can enroll in the MFA in Creative Writing at two locations: